Fungi in Space: Revolutionizing Life Beyond Earth

 sustainable-dome-homes-on-mars-biofabrication-and-materials-fungi-s-role-in-sustainable-construction

-Furthermore, these biofabricated materials could play a vital role in terraforming other planets by helping initiate the growth of vegetation and soil formation through decomposition after landing on alien worlds - something crucial to support any possible colonization efforts that may happen on distant planets.
+Furthermore, these biofabricated materials could play a vital role in terraforming other planets.
+By helping initiate the growth of vegetation and soil formation through decomposition, fungi can support colonization efforts on distant planets.
+This is crucial for creating sustainable ecosystems and supporting long-term habitation beyond Earth.

 Challenges and Considerations for Cultivating Fungi in Space